 One of the most common times when dog owners like to surprise their canines with ice cream is on their birthdays.
 Feeding him ice cream once a year ensures your dog doesn’t feel left out and also adds an element of surprise.
 In addition to that, feeding a canine a little bit of ice cream on its birthday isn’t going to make it ill.

 Ultimately, ice cream is bad for your dog.
 There are just too many things to look out for and on top of that, it lacks nutrition and does not bring any true health benefits.
-Even though your pup may love the taste of ice cream, there is a plethora of reasons to not give it any at all.
-We have chart that can help illustrate the 27 toxic foods for dogs, sugar is one of them.
+Even though your pup may love the taste of ice cream, there are a plethora of reasons to not give it any at all.